maqduni/AspNetCore.Identity.RavenDb/README.md

 services.AddRavenDbAsyncSession();
 ```

+NOTE:
-NOTE: UniqueConstraintsStoreListener gets registered internally for both ways of Raven document store registration.
+* UniqueConstraintsStoreListener gets registered internally for both ways of Raven document store registration.
+* $"{userCollectionName}/ClaimsAndLogins" index gets created on application startup.
+It is used for searching users by `Claim` or `Login`.

 ## Contribute
-Anyone willing to contribute to this project is very welcome.
+Anyone is very welcome to contribute to this project by either providing their valuable feedback or by forking and adding new features or fixing bugs.

 ## License
 MIT License

-Copyright (c) 2016 Iskandar Rafiev
+Copyright (c) 2017 Iskandar Rafiev

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal